 The Birthday Rule is available to California residents who:

-- Have been covered for at least 12 months by their current Medigap plan
+- Have had their current Medigap plan for at least 12 months

 - Want to switch to equal or lesser benefits